MariusArmand/ProjectCryptoGains/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 ## Overview
-Project Crypto Gains is a tool designed to simplify tax management for cryptocurrency investments
+Project Crypto Gains is a tool designed to simplify tax management for cryptocurrency investments;
 It offers a user-friendly solution for tracking crypto transactions and calculating taxes using the LIFO (Last In, First Out) method

 ## Features